NeoTrix2000/Simple-MSIL-Compiler/README.md

 There may be a variety of bugs.

 The sources for this version build independently from the main Orange C branch, except that you may want to use the Orange C includes directory when compiling files with a compiler you build.
-All sources in this package have a VS2015 community edition s olution.
+All sources in this package have a VS2017 community edition solution.

 Run the compiler `occil` on a simple C program (`test.c` is included as an example).